ZENUG.

 Because a list of thirty open loops is how you got here.
 Three closed loops beat thirty managed ones — the pool holds the rest, and the app picks again tomorrow.
 After three, more is always allowed — just never demanded.

-Do I need Notion or a Claude API key?
+Do I need an account or an API key?

 Is there an Android version?